Geneva International Model United Nations

-Geneva International Model United Nations (abbreviated GIMUN) is an entirely student-run Non Governmental Organization in Special Consultative Status with the Economic and Social Council of the United Nations since 2007.
+Geneva International Model United Nations (abbreviated GIMUN) is a non-governmental organization in Special Consultative Status with the Economic and Social Council of the United Nations since 2007.
 GIMUN is based in Geneva, Switzerland.
 It was created in 1999 by students of the Graduate Institute of International and Development Studies.
 Its aim is to promote the ideals and principles of the United Nations by giving students a chance to participate in educative events.

+Organizational Structure

+Executive Board

+The members of the Executive Board are responsible for organizing and financing all GIMUN events (including the Annual Conference) and representing GIMUN on numerous platforms.
+The Executive Board oversees the different departments of the association.

+Departments

+Currently GIMUN has seven departments, each focusing on a specific area of the association’s operations: